This is a brief introduction to basic Real Time Operating Systems concepts.

 A non real time system is a system where there are no deadlines involved.
 Non-RT systems could be described as follow:

-”A non real time system is a system where the programmed reaction to a stimulus will certainly happen sometime in the future”.
+“A non real time system is a system where the programmed reaction to an event will certainly happen sometime in the future”.

 A Soft real time system is a system where not meeting a deadline can have undesirable but not catastrophic effects, a performance degradation for example.
 SRTs could be described as follow:

-”A soft real time system is a system where the programmed reaction to a stimulus is almost always completed within a known finite time”.
+“A soft real time system is a system where the programmed reaction to an event is almost always completed within a known finite time”.

 An Hard Real Time (HRT) system is a system where not meeting a deadline can have catastrophic effects.
 HRT systems require a much more strict definition and could be described as follow:

-”An hard real time system is a system where the programmed reaction to a stimulus is guaranteed to be completed within a known finite time”.
+“An hard real time system is a system where the programmed reaction to an even is guaranteed to be completed within a known finite time”.

 As you can see speed is not the main factor, predictability and determinism are.
 It is also important to understand that it is not the RTOS that makes a system SRT or HRT but the system design itself, the RTOS is just a tool that you can use in the right or wrong way.

 Note that both SRT and HRT processes could coexist within the same system, even non critical processes without any RT constraints could be included in a design.

-Most RTOSs, including ChibiOS/RT, implement “fixed priority preemptive” scheduling algorithm.
+Most RTOSs, including ChibiOS/RT and ChibiOS/NIL, implement “fixed priority preemptive” scheduling algorithm.
 The strategy is very simple and can be described using few rules: